xLoadingx/RumbleAnimator/DevelopersReplayFormat.md

 ## State Chunks

-Each state entry is immediately followed by its chunk data:
+Each state entry is followed by its chunk data:

     int32 ChunkLength
     bytes ChunkData